 Title tags (meta titles) drive what appears as the ‘blue’ title given in search engines after a search term has been added into a browser.

-Shopfront creates product related title tags for each page if this field is left empty but you can override these automatic title tags to achieve specific SEO goals.
+Shopfront, our integrated ecommerce platform, creates product related title tags for each web page if this field is left empty but you can override these automatic title tags to achieve specific SEO goals.

 It is not clear how relevant the keyword boxes found in CMS are to SEO today after years of abuse by operators trying to attract traffic using keyword stuffing and keywords unrelated to their site.
 Nevertheless, Shopfront provides the facility to create a keyword list for every department and product.
 It could be argued that filling in the keyword box will help other people using your website’s CMS, who edit products, to stick to the relevant keywords when writing content for that page/product.

 The short description in Shopfront is ‘meta’ information that is not visible when the page is rendered but is used by search engines.
 If you use short descriptions, then these are what will appear in the search engine results page if it is relevant to the search.
 If they are not present, the search engines tend to use the first few lines of text from the page.
 Therefore, if your page lacks any content it gives the search engines very little to work with and crawl, thus affecting how you rank in the search engines for that page.